seanpat09/squizzle-mk2/README.md

 `!viewIslandCount` displays the number of islands visited

 `!setIslandCount <numIslands>` allows you to arbitrarily set the island coun.
 For example, you can do `!setIslandCount 10`

+## Donors

+`!adddonor <donorname>` will add a donor to the list of donors.
+For example, you can do `!adddonor @squizzeflip`

+`!donors` will list out all the donors using the message "Thank you to our donors! <list of donors>"

+`!removedonor <donorname>` will remove a donor from the list.
+Useful for removing dupes or typos.
+For example, you can do `!remove @squazzeflop`